FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 A `<codeSets>` element contains any number of `<codeSet>` child elements.
 The schema allows multiple instances of `<codeSets>` containers, each with a unique name attribute.
-Unique names

 The names of code sets and datatypes share a common namespace and must be unique within a schema.
 This constraint is enforced by the XML